personas

 Befriending your personas in this way presents an opportunity for you to have them, rather than them having you.

-Which leads us back as always to curiosity.
-It’s the key to love.
+Curiosity is the key.
 Self-love, loving others, creating democracy, it's the key to the whole kingdom.
 Because If you're truly curious, you are open and that means you aren't judging, you're exploring.
 There's equity there.
 And we are all innately equally valuable.
 Babies do not have to prove their value.
 On a human level, equality always.
+People push back on that idea.
+They want rankings.
+Which shouldn't surprise anyone since we’ve lived in a patriarchal culture for long, but we can change.
+More and more people are endeavoring to live more consciously.